jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Create-Instance.md

 # Create Instance

 You should specify information such as the instance type, image, VPC, security group, and login password when creating an instance.
-JD Cloud provides the user with a variety of ways to create an instance, including:
+JD Cloud & AI provides the user with a variety of ways to create an instance, including:

 * [Create customized instance](Create-Instance#user-content-1)
 * [Create instance by instance template](Create-Instance#user-content-2)